Magilla Perilla foliage

 Hardiness Zone: 9b

-Magilla Perilla's attractive serrated pointy leaves emerge green in spring, turning burgundy in color with prominent pink stripes and tinges of purple the rest of the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Magilla Perilla's attractive serrated pointy leaves emerge green in spring, turning burgundy in color with prominent pink stripes and tinges of purple the rest of the year on a plant with an upright spreading habit of growth.

 Magilla Perilla is an herbaceous evergreen perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.